scalacenter/scala-3-migration-guide/README.md

 - A large subset of the Scala 2 language still compiles to Scala 3.
 - The standard library api and implementation are unchanged.
 - The ABI (Application Binary Interface) is unchanged.
 The bytecode and the IR of scala-js and scala-native, produced by the Scala 2 and Dotty compilers are the same.
 It enables interoperability and gradual migration, and it relieves us from surprising behavior at runtime.

-### Scala 2 Forwards Compatability
-Because of the shared ABI of both Scala 2.13 and Scala 3.0, code produced by each may be interchanged at runtime.
-Additionally, Scala 2 will also be able to read backwards-compatible signatures of libraries published for Scala 3.0, just like it does currently for other 2.13 libraries.
-This means that a Scala 3 library does not need to cross-build for Scala 2.13 if it exports a backwards compatible API but uses features only available to Scala 3.
+- Scala 2 can actually understand many of the new features of Scala 3 from a library as equivalent Scala 2 code.
+Meaning that often, only one version of a library needs to be published.
 Libraries with macro code still need to be [cross published](docs/cross-build.md) in order to share a common API.
-Forwards compatible features of Scala 3 that can be read from Scala 2 include:
+- Some of the new Scala 3 features that can be used from Scala 2 include:
   - Enums
   - Intersection types
   - Higher Kinded type lambdas without curried type application.